ZagorenkoV/operator_comparing/README.md

-# Comparison of tariffs of mobile operators
+# Comparison of mobile operators tariffs

 The program accepts the filter values selected by the user and offers a list of rates with a small spread of values to increase